noi-techpark/opendatahub-go-sdk/README.md

 ## Package `tel`

-Pluggable Preconfigured Telemetry provider (tracing, metrics and logging).
+Pluggable preconfigured Telemetry provider (tracing, metrics and logging).

 ## Package `testsuite`

 Helpers for testing OpenDataHub related logics.

+#### bdpmock
+Helpers to mock and test BDPLib calls.

 # How to create a release